soosoohan/mineworder/README.md

 - This is a word search with a minesweeper twist.
 - Words are hidden horizontally, vertically, or diagonally, and you earn the word by revealing its final letter.
 - Click a cell to reveal one letter at a time and find the hidden words.
-- Your goal is to find more words than the computer.
+- Your goal is to find more words.
 - The numbers in the grid show how many letters are adjacent to that cell.
 - Choose a word pool below to begin the game.
 - Uses the Oxford dictionary’s word difficulty levels for an engaging challenge.